colyseus/docs/docs/client/room.md

 ### `sessionId: string`

-Unique session identifier.
+Unique identifier for the player.
 This property matches the [`client.sessionId`](/server/client/#sessionid-string) from the server-side.

 ### `id: string`